-Minutes Number Items on the Agenda and Date items on the Agenda

-Minutes No. 12 dated 1) On approval of the Company's annual report, annual accounting (financial) June 26, 2018 statements, including the Company's income statement for 2017.
-2) On distribution of profit (including payment (declaration) of dividends) and losses of the Company for the fiscal year of 2017.
-3) On electing the Board of Directors of the Company; 4) On electing the Internal Audit Commission of the Company.
-5) On approval of the Company's auditor.
-6) On approval of the Company's Articles of Association in a new revision.
-7) On approval of the Company's internal regulations.
-8) On Transfer of Sole Executive Body's Powers to the Managing Organization.
-9) On payment of remuneration and / or compensation to members of the Board of Directors of the Company.
-10) On consent to related-party transactions.
+Minutes Number and Date Items on the Agenda Minutes No. 12 dated June 26, 2018 On approval of the Company's annual report, annual accounting (financial) statements, including the Company's income statement for 2017.
+On distribution of profit (including payment (declaration) of dividends) and losses of the Company for the fiscal year of 2017.
+On electing the Board of Directors of the Company.
+On electing the Internal Audit Commission of the Company.
+On approval of the Company's auditor.
+On approval of the Company's Articles of Association in a new revision.
+On approval of the Company's internal regulations.
+On Transfer of Sole Executive Body's Powers to the Managing Organization.
+On payment of remuneration and / or compensation to members of the Board of Directors of the Company.
+On consent to related-party transactions.

 The Board of Directors provides the overall governance of the Company, makes decisions on significant matters, oversees the implementation of decisions taken by the General Shareholders Meeting, and monitors the protection of rights and legitimate interests of the Company according to the statutory requirements.
 The competence of and the procedures for the Board of Directors are governed by internal regulations (Articles of Association and Regulations on the Board of Directors).
-The Board of Director is a collective governance body elected by the General Shareholders Meeting for a term until the next annual General Shareholders Meeting.
+The Board of Director is a collective governance body elected by the General Shareholders Meeting for a term until the next annual General Shareholders

+Meeting.
 The General Shareholders Meeting may decide to terminate the powers of all members of the Board of Directors before their terms expire.
 Persons elected to the Board of Directors may be re-elected any number of times.
 Candidates for the Board of Directors may be nominated by shareholders who own at least 2% of the voting shares in the Company, or by the Board of Directors if the number of shareholders' nominees is insufficient.